ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 * Added a bootstrap folder to define gitops and Cloud Pak for integration capabilities operator declarations and to create an ArgoCD project
 * Defined a script to install IBM Catalogs and Cloud Pak for Integration components
-* Added scripts to deploy the gitops, pipelines operators using Makefile.
+* Added Makefile and scripts to deploy the gitops, pipelines operators and different elements.

 ## GitOps from a new OpenShift Cluster

-The GitOps approach is using the [EDA catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product-specific operator subscription definitions, where product instance definitions are part of this [real-time inventory solution GitOps](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops) repository.
+The GitOps approach is using the [EDA catalog repository](https://github.com/ibm-cloud-architecture/eda-gitops-catalog) to keep product-specific operator subscriptions, where product instance definitions are part of this [real-time inventory solution GitOps](https://github.com/ibm-cloud-architecture/eda-rt-inventory-gitops) repository.
 This corresponds to the yellow rectangles in the figure below:

 ![](./docs/images/gitops-catalog.png)

-### What is deployed
+### What is deployed in this demonstration

 The development project includes event-streams, MQ, schema registry...